GoClipse/goclipse/README-MelnormeEclipse.md

 To get started creating a new MelnormeEclipse-based IDE, fork this repository.

+##### Terminology
+Some terminology used internally in MelnormeEclipse source:

+* **Bundle** - A bundle is the same as a "package" in the context of a language package manager.
+In other words, it's the unit of source distribution and dependency management.
+So, it's a jar in Java, a crate in Rust, a gem in Ruby, etc. .
+A bundle manifest is the file that describe the bundle (usually defining the bundle  name, version, dependencies, source folders, build targets, etc.).
+Not all concrete languages might have a full-fledged bundle concept: in Go for example, Go's packages are not versioned, there is no explicit manifest file, etc. .

+* **EngineTools** / **Daemon** - A language's external programs responsible for providing semantic functionality of use to the IDEs.
+Usually code-completion and find-definition, but can be a lot more (source outline, parse errors, find-references, search symbols, refactoring, etc.).
+It's sometimes called a deamon because a more advanced/optimized design for these tools requires them to be combined in a single program running as a resident process (deamon).
+This program caches in-memory semantic information about underlying projects, so that future requests can re-use this information.

-##### Understand MelnormeEclipse source embedding
+##### Understanding MelnormeEclipse source embedding
 The MelnormeEclipse source is embedded directly into the host IDE.
-To make it easier to manage source updates to and from MelnormeEclipse, the following rules need to be observed.
+To make it easier to manage source updates to and from MelnormeEclipse, the following rules should be observed.

  * The vast majority of `melnorme.lang` code, or simply Lang code, is code not specific to any language, and should only depend on other `melnorme` code, or on Eclipse.org platform plugins.
 But not on IDE specific code.
    * Such is placed on a separate source folder: `src-lang/`.